svenluijten/svenluijten.com/source/_posts/using-interfaces-in-third-party-packages.md

 section: body
 ---

-I was recently working a PR to make [The OG](https://github.com/simonhamp/the-og) more customizable, and I had some thoughts on using interfaces instead of concrete classes or enums in third-party packages.
+I was recently working on a PR to make [The OG](https://github.com/simonhamp/the-og) more customizable, and I had some thoughts on using interfaces instead of concrete classes or enums in third-party packages.

 Say you expose a `ColorOption` enum so that others can change the color of a UI element.